Midwifery (Registered Midwife) BSc (Hons) – 2020 entry

 Midwives coming to work for this Trust can expect a friendly and supportive environment and an excellent developmental programme where midwives can flourish.

 Discover more about Ashford and St. Peter’s Hospitals NHS Foundation Trust.

-Locality three is in the north-western area of Surrey and serves the Frimley area as well as surrounding towns and villages.
+This locality covers the north-western area of Surrey and serves the Frimley area as well as surrounding towns and villages.
 It prides itself in having a friendly atmosphere and welcoming staff who have a positive ‘can do’ attitude.

 The Maternity Service is part of Frimley Park Hospital, with a satellite antenatal clinic in Aldershot.
 Frimley Park Hospital is part of the Frimley Health Foundation Trust.
-The Maternity Unit serves the population of West Surrey, North East Hampshire and parts of Berkshire.
+The Maternity Unit serves the population of west Surrey, north-east Hampshire and parts of Berkshire.

 The Maternity Unit is situated in the main building of the hospital and includes the Obstetric and Gynaecology Clinic, Day Assessment Unit, antenatal and postnatal ward and the Central Delivery Suite.